FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/consumedquantity.md

 The volume of a metered SKU associated with a *resource* or *service* used, based on the Consumed Unit.

+## Usability Constraints

+**Aggregation:** When aggregating Consumed Quantity for commitment utilization calculations, it's important to exclude commitment discount purchases (i.e. when ChargeCategory is "Purchase") that are paid to cover future eligible charges (e.g., Commitment Discount).
+This exclusion helps prevent double counting of these quantities in the aggregation.

 ## Content constraints

 | Constraint      | Value         |